seankross/tidydatatutor/README.md

   slice(1)
 ```

-Then in the R console execute the folling:
+Then run this in the R console:

 ```r
 tidydatatutor::go_paste()